General Product Information

 Are these units suitable for use on tank or bore water?

-These types of systems are very popular for use on tank or bore water as a means of preventing dirt and dust that has settled to the bottom of a tank from being pumped into the house.
+These types of systems are immensely popular for use on tank or bore water as a means of preventing dirt and dust that has settled to the bottom of a tank from being pumped into the house.
 These units are also extensively used to reduce/remove tannins or colouration from water and any odour that may be present.

 These types of systems are also often used with specialty filters or combined with an ultraviolet steriliser to treat the water for any bacteria or viruses that may be present in the tank, protecting the health of your family and preventing any microbiological contamination from causing harm.